geekette86/TOPic-OCR-Translation/README.md

 # TOPic---OCR-Translation
+ANDROID APPLICATION:
-Translate text in a picture to other language, using OCR (tesseract) + Image Processing (Catalano) + Microsoft translator API
+Translate text in a picture to another language, using OCR (tesseract) + Image Processing (Catalano) + Microsoft translator API